How to make a program portable the hacker way (the hardest way/the fun way)

 Now we’re gonna finally edit some code!

-The first instruction will be a short JMP that uses 2 Bytes so we’ll copy the third NOP addres by Right click on it->Edit->Copy address
+The first instruction will be a short JMP that uses 2 bytes, so we’ll copy the third NOP address by Right Click on it->Edit->Copy address.

 Now we can use the space inside the cleaned function to store the new string that we’ll replace.